Menguozi/Menguozi.github.io/_posts/GEM5/2016-5-31-Compile and debug parsec-3.0 in Red Hat.md

         /usr/include/wchar.h:94:3: error: conflicting types for ?._mbstate_t?
         } __mbstate_t;

-   Solution: Delete the 4 lines of code from 102 line to 105 line in the file '/parsec-3.0/pkgs/libs/uptcpip/src/include/sys/bsd__types.h'.
+   Solution: delete the 4 lines of code from 102 line to 105 line in the file '/parsec-3.0/pkgs/libs/uptcpip/src/include/sys/bsd__types.h'.
 The deleted content is shown below.

         typedef union {
            char            __mbstate8[128];